 While OD and Azul’s educator happily gave the two students rides to their assignments when he could, there were numerous opportunities the two students had to turn down due to a lack of access to safe, reliable transportation.

 When the Centinela Valley Union School District partnered with HopSkipDrive, OD and Azul gained access to the transportation they needed to get anywhere and everywhere their studies took them.
 This allowed them to pursue their interests and learn without limitations.

 Ready for their close-up

-Sean Hiller: Being in a low income area, there’s all kinds of challenges.
-Number one with a program trying to get kids off campus to do professional work was transportation.
+Sean Hiller: Being in a low-income area, there’s all kinds of challenges.
+Number one with a program like this that is trying to get kids off campus to do professional work is transportation.

 Sean Hiller: It was very limiting in what we could do.
 There had to be another option.
-The Centinela Valley Union High School District partnered with HopSkipDrive to get our students transportation to jobs off campus around the community.
+The Centinela Valley Union High School District partnered with HopSkipDrive to get our students transportation so they could get to jobs off campus around the community.

-Chimzara O.: HopSkipDrive has given students like me a sense of assurance in their transportation needs.
-It’s allowed me to really spread my wings in a way.
+Chimzara O.: HopSkipDrive has given students like me a sense of assurance with their transportation needs.
+It’s allowed me to really spread my wings, in a way.

-Azul L.: If there was anything I can say to incoming freshmen or students who are coming to our Academy, will be to not worry about transportation to jobs.
+Azul L.: If there was anything I can say to incoming freshmen or students who are coming to our Academy it would be to not worry about transportation.
 HopSkipDrive has our back all the time.

-Interested in learning more about how your district can partner with HopSkipDrive to fulfill transportation needs for students enrolled in CTE programs?
+Interested in learning more about how your district can partner with HopSkipDrive to support transportation needs for students enrolled in CTE programs?